Term Loan Agreements and Long Term Debt

 MidCap Revolving Loan Agreement

 The MC Term Loan Agreement and the Revolving Loan Agreement each contain covenants that place restrictions on AxoGen’s operations, including, without limitation, covenants related to debt restrictions, investment restrictions, dividend restrictions, restrictions on transactions with affiliates and certain revenue covenants.
 MidCap, on behalf of the lenders under the agreements, has a first perfected security interest in the assets of the Company to guarantee the payment in full of the agreements.
 Upon the payment in full to MidCap and the lenders of the Term Loan Agreement and Revolving Loan Agreement, the Company would have no further obligations to MidCap or the lenders under the Term Loan Agreement or the Revolving Loan Agreement.
+As of June 30, 2017, we were in compliance with the loan covenants.

 The Company used the aggregate proceeds of $25 million from the Term Loan and the Revolving Loan to pay the outstanding indebtedness owed to Three Peaks and the other lenders to terminate the Three Peaks Term Loan Agreement and the Revenue Interest Agreement.
 Expenses and fees of approximately $800,000 to complete the negotiation and documentation of the Term Loan and the Revolving Loan and prepayment fees of approximately $2.3 million owed to Three Peaks were paid from the Company’s own funds.

 Interest expense for the year ended December 31, 2016 was approximately $5,386,000 compared to $3,989,000 for the year ended December 31, 2015.
 The 2016 amount includes a final payment to Three Peaks of approximately $2,447,000 inclusive of prepayment fees and accrued interest through October 25, 2016.
 In addition, as a result of the accounting treatment for the Three Peaks transaction, the Company had previously recorded a total of $747,000 of deferred interest charges which were offset against these prepayment fees.
-The net impact of these transactions resulted in a net interest charge of approximately $1,700,000 in the year which is included in interest expense for the year ended December 31, 2016.
+The net impact of these transactions resulted in a net interest charge of approximately $1,700,000 in the year which was included in interest expense for the year ended December 31, 2016.
 Additionally, as the result of the extinguishment of the debt facility with Three Peaks, the Company wrote off approximately $750,000 of prepaid financing fees to interest expense – deferred financing costs in 2016.

 Annual maturities of the Company’s long-term obligations are as follows: